In this recipe, we’ll show you how to make crustless cheesecake topped with strawberries.

 Crustless Cheesecake Recipe with Strawberries

-- 4 bricks of room temperature cream cheese
+- 4 large eggs room temperature

-- 1 cup of room temperature sour cream
+- 1 cup sour cream room temperature

-- 1 tablespoon of fresh lime juice
+- 1 tablespoon fresh lime juice

-- 2 tablespoons of water
+- 2 tablespoons water

-- 3 tablespoons of sugar
+- 3 tablespoons sugar

 - For the Cheesecake:

-- Pre-heat oven to 350 degrees
+- Pre-heat oven to 350° F.

 - Grease a 9" spring form pan.
-I use shortening for mine
+I use shortening for mine.

 - In a stand mixer, add your softened cream cheese, and sugar.
 Blend until creamy